decentraland/old-documentation/_posts/development-guide/2018-02-15-onscreen-ui.md

 Container components also have following properties:

-- `adaptWidth` `adaptHeight`: Set on parent components.
+- `adaptWidth`, `adaptHeight`: Set on parent components.
 If these are set to true, the width and height wrap the child components (plus padding).
 If these are true, `width` and `height` values are ignored

 - `stackOrientation`: The `UIContainerStack` component has this property to set if the stack will expand vertically or horizontally.